-- (1) The Minister may make a cost recovery declaration- - (a) on the Minister's own initiative, or - (b) on the application of a relevant person for the declaration. - (2) Before making a cost recovery declaration, the Minister must consider the following- - (a) the costs and savings, if the declaration is made, for- - (i) the eligible network operator to whom the declaration is proposed to apply, and - (ii) the regulator, and - (iii) the scheme financial vehicle, - (b) the impact of the declaration on the financial interests of electricity customers in the NSW region, relevant person, for a declaration, means the following-

-- (c) anything else the Minister considers relevant. - (3) Before making a cost recovery declaration, the Minister must- - (a) consult with each relevant person for the declaration, and - (b) get the written consent of the eligible network operator. - (4) The cost recovery declaration must be published in the Gazette. - (5) In this clause-
+- (1) The Minister may make a cost recovery declaration- - (a) on the Minister's own initiative, or - (b) on the application of a relevant person for the declaration. - (2) Before making a cost recovery declaration, the Minister must consider the following- - (a) the costs and savings, if the declaration is made, for- - (i) the eligible network operator to whom the declaration is proposed to apply, and - (ii) the regulator, and - (iii) the scheme financial vehicle, - (b) the impact of the declaration on the financial interests of electricity customers in the NSW region, - (c) anything else the Minister considers relevant. - (3) Before making a cost recovery declaration, the Minister must- - (a) consult with each relevant person for the declaration, and - (b) get the written consent of the eligible network operator. - (4) The cost recovery declaration must be published in the Gazette. - (5) In this clause-